 You can aggregate multiple features or you can aggregate multiple records (observations) for a feature or group of related features.
 Examples include the aggregation of individual census data in different levels of census boundaries, or symbolizing weather stations using total highest temperature recorded at each station, the distribution of a disease outbreak across a region over time, or average volume of traffic along freeways during rush hour.

 There are geoprocessing tools such as Aggregate Points that produce static aggregation.
 As data changes or your analyzing parameters (such as a time interval) change, you must rerun the tools to create new output.

 Dynamic aggregation is responsive to changes in your data and to changes in scale.
-There are two main ways that dynamic aggregation is used.
-Dense arrangements of features can be aggregated into polygonal containers called bins, or collected values can be aggregated to related features.
-Dynamic aggregation is only available for enterprise databases.
+There are three main ways that dynamic aggregation is used.
+Dense arrangements of features can be aggregated into polygonal containers called bins or into grouped containers called clusters, or collected values can be aggregated to related features.
+Aggregating features into bins is only available for enterprise databases.